cloudify-cosmo/cloudify-rest-docs/source/includes/_tenants.md

 Property | Type | Description
 --------- | ------- | -----------
-`username_to_update` | string | The user name to remove from the tenant.
+`username` | string | The user name to remove from the tenant.
 `tenant_name` | string | The tenant name to add the user into it.
-`role_name` | string | The name of the role assigned to the user in the tenant.
+`role` | string | The name of the role assigned to the user in the tenant.
 If not passed the default tenant role will be used.

 Valid tenant roles are:

 * `manager` - User that can manage tenants

+* `operations` - User that can deploy and execute workflows, but cannot manage blueprints or plugins

 * `user` - Regular user, can perform actions on tenants resources